Article Translations: (Spanish)

-Do not give over-the-counter anti-diarrhea medications.
+Do not give over-the-counter anti-diarrhea medicines.
 These can make the symptoms of food poisoning last longer.
 When diarrhea and vomiting have stopped, offer your child small, bland, low-fat meals for a few days to prevent further stomach upset.

 If symptoms become serious or you see signs of dehydration, call your doctor.

-- Teach everyone in your family to wash their hands thoroughly and often, especially after using the bathroom, before touching food, and after touching raw food.
+- Teach everyone in your family to wash their hands well and often, especially after using the bathroom, before touching food, and after touching raw food.
 Use soap and warm water and scrub for at least 15 seconds.

 - Clean all utensils, cutting boards, and surfaces that you use to prepare food with hot, soapy water.

 - Don't serve unpasteurized milk or food that contains unpasteurized milk.

 - Wash all raw vegetables and fruits that you can't peel yourself.